Hello World Circuit

 Our software will guide you through the steps of each feature as you go.
 Let’s review them quickly:

-- PRINT: Allows you to print your designed circuit pattern onto a blank FR4 board.
+- PRINT: Print your designed circuit pattern onto a blank FR4 board.

-- SOLDER PASTE: Allows you to dispense solder paste onto fabricated or V-One printed boards.
+- SOLDER PASTE: Dispense solder paste onto fabricated or V-One printed boards.

-- HEAT: Allows you to bake wet ink, and reflow components onto fabricated or V-One printed boards.
+- HEAT: Bake wet ink, and reflow components onto fabricated or V-One printed boards.

 To begin printing your first circuit, select PRINT.